-Staff of the Educational and Classroom Technology group and the Online Learning Group in McGraw routinely assist in the development and delivery of instructional materials including the digitization of analog materials, video streaming, the creation of maps and visualizations, and course websites.
+Staff of the Educational and Classroom Technology (ECT) group and the Online Learning Environments group in McGraw routinely assist in the development and delivery of instructional materials including the digitization of analog materials, video streaming, the creation of maps and visualizations, and course websites.

 Technology-enhanced classrooms and flipped Instruction

 Swivl is an easy-to-use, robotic mount for video capture that tracks the location of an accompanying remote control.
-With 360 degree rotation, the Swivl ensures that the speaker is always captured on video.
+With 360 degrees rotation, the Swivl ensures that the speaker is always captured on video.

 The Wacom Cintiq display tablet, located in the Digital Learning Lab, but also available for loan to Princeton faculty, is a large-screen, pen-enabled display allowing you to draw and edit directly on the surface of the screen.
 With an accompanying webcam and screen capture software, faculty can record instructional video with voice-over narration.

 The Digital Learning Lab provides the software, support, and expertise in support of audio and video assignments.
 Examples of past class projects include podcasts, video essays, student-created mini-documentaries, and featurettes.
 The Digital Learning Lab not only features software such as Photoshop, Illustrator, and Premiere useful in multimedia production, but also expertise and support for training.